lugia19/IcepickTF2Mods/README.md

 If you wish to leverage it, check the RLF\_callbacks.nut file for detailed instructions.
 - EnableCheckpointMenu : Enables the developer menu that allows you to spawn at any checkpoint of your choosing in a level.
 The button is next to the datacenter indicator.
 - HelmetRebootUI : Adds a keybind to toggle the helmet UI effect that occurs once you get the helmet in mission 1.
+- MPExecutions : Allows you to use MP executions in singleplayer.
+They're randomized.
 - NPCfreeze : Allows you to freeze NPCs and assign them to different groups.
 When an NPC spawns, it's assigned to the currently active group.
 Adds four keybinds:
   - Shift through the freeze groups (default max is 10, can be changed)
   - Toggle freeze for the current group